liavweiss/RoboMaster-S1/README.md

 * Follow after line.
 * Follow and shot a person.
 * Follow and shot a robot.
-* Detect and shot a marker
+* Detect and shot a marker.
+* Follow robot while keeping distance.
 ---------------------------------------------------
 #### Change light with simple claps hand:
 In this part of the project we will present the ability of the robot to change lighting with simple claps hand.